-- 8.45 Most of the built, historicalheritage and natural assets are protected by one or more pieces of legislation, policy documents or circulars, including: - EU Habitats Directive; - Wildlife and Countryside Act 1981; - The National Parks and Access to the Countryside Act 1949; - · Countryside and Rights of Way Act 2000; - Ramsar Convention on Wetlands; - Hedgerows Regulation 1997; - · Plant Health Act 1967 and orders; - Forestry Act 1981; - Natural Environment and Rural Communities Act 2006; - The Town and Country Planning Act 1990; - Planning (Listed Buildings and Conservation Areas) Act 1990: - Ancient Monuments and Archaeological Areas Act 1979; - National Heritage Act 1983; - The National Planning Policy Framework (2012) and Planning Practice Guidance (2014); - The Localism Act 2011; and - Government Circular 1/01 - · Water Framework Directive. - 8.46 This framework of legislation, guidance and policy currently provides comprehensive protection for the assets.
-Considering first listed buildings, the The Council will take the following approach to heritage assets: - Conserve and enhance the significance of the Borough's heritage assets, their setting and wider townscape in accordance with policy DM8: - Require new development to contribute to local distinctiveness, built form and scale of heritage assets through the use of appropriate design and materials; - Require proposals to demonstrate a clear understanding of the significance of the asset and its wider context, and the potential impact of the development on the heritage asset and its context; - Keep under review potential buildings and structures for statutory protection; and - Prepare and review entries for the joint Suffolk LPA Buildings at Risk register.
+- 8.42 Most of the built, heritage and natural assets are protected by one or more pieces of legislation, policy documents or circulars, including: - EU Habitats Directive; - Wildlife and Countryside Act 1981; - National Parks and Access to the Countryside Act 1949; - Countryside and Rights of Way Act 2000; - Ramsar Convention on Wetlands; - Hedgerows Regulation 1997; - Plant Health Act 1967 and orders; - Forestry Act 1981; - Natural Environment and Rural Communities Act 2006; - The Town and Country Planning Act 1990; - Planning (Listed Buildings and Conservation Areas) Act 1990: - Ancient Monuments and Archaeological Areas Act 1979; - National Heritage Act 1983; - The National Planning Policy Framework (2012) and Planning Practice Guidance (2014); - The Localism Act 2011; and - Water Framework Directive. - 8.43 This framework of legislation, guidance and policy currently provides comprehensive protection for the assets.
+The Council will take the following approach to heritage assets: - Conserve and enhance the significance of the Borough's heritage assets, their setting and wider townscape in accordance with policy DM8; - Require new development to contribute to local distinctiveness, built form and scale of heritage assets through the use of appropriate design and materials; - Require proposals to demonstrate a clear understanding of the significance of the asset and its wider context, and the potential impact of the development on the heritage asset and its context; - Keep under review potential buildings and structures for statutory protection; and - Prepare and review entries for the joint Suffolk LPA Buildings at Risk register.